 Gold Coast-based Intrepica, through its LiteracyPlanet business, runs a cutting edge, cloud-based English literacy education featuring curriculum-aligned games and exercises kindergarten and school aged students.

 Sustainable Organic Solutions have created ‘bridging’ fertilisers that allow farmers to transition to organic farming without impacting crop yield.
-Trials of the fertiliser show that nitrogen runoff has been reduced by up to 80 per cent.

 Find-Me Technologies has developed the Carer’s Watch featuring GPS tracking and back to base connectivity for personal security particularly targeted to loved ones and carers of older people and people with dementia.
+Find-Me Technologies received both an initial and a follow-on investment from the BDF.

 Spare Workspace, (Spare IP Holdings) an online marketplace that allows people to book, hire or share short-term commercial workspaces.
+Spare Workspace exited the Fund in 2019.

 Travelshoot (Pearce Holdings Co Pty Ltd) connects global travellers with local and professional photographers that turn holiday memories into something extraordinary.
+Travelshoot exited the Fund in 2019.

 iSeekplant Pty Ltd is an online marketplace connecting companies with hire equipment to companies who need equipment for mining, construction and commercial projects.